 I continue to learn from my life challenges and experiences and incorporate them into my work.
 My life and work are now based in self-love: a path of service to the greater good and a creation from my heart.

-My other personal passions include music, nature, warmth and sunshine, quality time with friends and family, yoga, bicycling, swimming, hiking, writing, reading, travel, languages, cooking, eating, and sharing good food, thrift shops, interior/furniture design, gardening, and all things connected with the ocean and warm water.
+My other personal passions include music, nature, warmth and sunshine, quality time with friends and family, yoga, bicycling, swimming, hiking, writing, reading, travel, languages, cooking, eating, and sharing good food, thrift shops, interior/furniture design, comedy and just laughing, gardening, and all things connected with the ocean and warm water.